 - What Do All the Sections Mean? – one page with the main sections of the MHA, summarised in one or two sentences.

-- The Quick Guides – pages which summarise the objectives, legalities and considerations in fewer than 300 words, bullet point style.
+- The Quick Guides – pages which summarise the objectives, legalities and considerations in fewer than 300 words, bullet point style and updated in 2020.

 - Case Law: the Top Ten – the ten most important specific cases which have appeared before the (UK and European) courts, on policing and mental health.
 This pages summarises each in a paragraph and gives you a link to the actual court ruling.